ShubhamRaghuvanshi/Gadget2_polysink/README.md

 ![alt text](sink_tmp.png)

-Videos for some simulations can be found at the folliwing [link](https://www.youtube.com/watch?v=OAVzvZCopAI&list=PLEsVP16ISIIfigm7YLgIy4Cf14TGJ1UeE).
-Check out the file "manuscript.pdf" in current repository for detailed report.
+Videos for some simulations can be found at the folliwing [youtubelink](https://www.youtube.com/watch?v=OAVzvZCopAI&list=PLEsVP16ISIIfigm7YLgIy4Cf14TGJ1UeE).
+For details of the whole analysis, please check out [arxivlink](https://arxiv.org/abs/2208.10789)